 Insect borne illnesses — Pregnant women should take precautions that reduce the risk of acquiring mosquito-borne infections (eg, West Nile virus in the United States, malaria in some tropical countries).
 (See "Patient information: West Nile virus infection (Beyond the Basics)".)

-Mosquito bites can be prevented through use of protective clothing, avoiding the outdoors when mosquitoes are most active (dawn and dusk), and use of DEET-based insect repellents.
+Mosquito bites can be prevented through use of protective clothing (or screens or netting), avoiding the outdoors when mosquitoes are most active (dawn and dusk), and use of DEET-based insect repellents.
 DEET is the most effective insect repellent currently available.
 Products with 10 to 35 percent DEET are adequate in most circumstances.
 Used as recommended, DEET has an excellent safety record.
 Pregnant and breastfeeding women can use DEET.

 Updated information regarding mosquito repellents is available from the CDC at www.cdc.gov/ncidod/dvbid/westnile/RepellentUpdates.htm.

 Travel — Avoiding travel to high risk locations is one way to minimize the chances of becoming infected with certain infectious diseases.
 In some parts of the world, polio, yellow fever, and malaria are still common.
 The possibility of acquiring a food- or water-borne infectious disease is also higher in some parts of the world.
 For example, unpasteurized cheese is more widely available in France than in the United States.
-Women who are planning international travel during pregnancy should consult with a travel clinic about the safety of the planned destination.
+Women who are planning international travel during pregnancy should consult with a travel clinic about infection-related issues for the planned destination.
 (See "Patient information: General travel advice (Beyond the Basics)".)

-Immunizations for family — Children and other family household members should be up to date with their immunizations; this decreases a pregnant woman's risk of exposure to infections during pregnancy.
+Immunization — You should be up-to-date on your immunizations before pregnancy.
+Some immunizations, such as influenza and pertussis, can and should be given during pregnancy.
+Children and other family household members should also be up to date with their immunizations; this decreases a pregnant woman's risk of exposure to infections during pregnancy.
 Vaccine safety during pregnancy is discussed separately.
 (See "Patient information: Vaccination during pregnancy (Beyond the Basics)".)

 Several infectious diseases can cause problems in pregnancy.
 Currently, these infections cannot be prevented with a vaccine.
 These infections are best avoided by practicing good hygiene and avoiding direct contact with infected individuals (although this may be difficult in some cases).